relrod/fedorahosted/README.md

 # Deploying

-To set up the app, copy the included `fedorahosted_config.py.dist` to `fedorahosted_config.py` and edit its values appropriately.
+To set up the app, copy the included `etc/fedorahosted_config.py.dist` to `etc/fedorahosted_config.py` and edit its values appropriately.

+Then point the FEDORAHOSTED_CONFIG environment variable to this config:
+`export FEDORAHOSTED_CONFIG=\`pwd\`/etc/fedorahosted_config.py`

+If you're deploying via (the currently non-existent) rpm file, simply edit `/etc/fedorahosted/flask_config.py` and:
+`export FEDORAHOSTED_CONFIG=/etc/fedorahosted/flask_config.py`

 Then, look to [Flask's Documentation](http://flask.pocoo.org/docs/deploying/) for figuring out the best way to deploy.
 In Fedora Infrastructure, we will